CatFishing4Guyz/cfmaw/README.md

 *For some reason (for me, at least), Python doesn't think the module `cfmaw` exists.
 I'm not sure if other people have this issue or it's just me.*

+## Credits
+Magic Man, for developing the API, a bunch of help, and pointing out stupid mistakes.